-Lazy loading of relations between entities is a well established best practice in JPA.
+Lazy loading of associations between entities is a well established best practice in JPA.
 Its main goal is to retrieve only the requested entities from the database and load the related entities only if needed.
-That is a great approach, if we only need the requested entities.
-But it creates additional work and can be the cause of performance problems, if we also need some of the related entities.
+That is a great approach if you only need the requested entities.
+But it creates additional work and can be the cause of performance problems if you also need some of the related entities.

 1. Call a method on the mapped relation

 Lets start with the most obvious and unfortunately also the most inefficient approach.
-We use the find method on the EntityManager and call a method on the relation.
+You use the find method on the EntityManager and call a method on the relation.

 2. Fetch Join in JPQL

-A better option to initialize lazy relations is to use a JPQL query with a fetch join.
+A better option to initialize lazy associations is to use a JPQL query with a fetch join.

-This tells the entity manager to fetch the selected entity and the relation within the same query.
+That tells the entity manager to load the selected entity and the relation within the same query.
 The advantages and disadvantages of this approach are obvious:

-The advantage is that everything is fetched within one query.
+The advantage is that Hibernate fetches everything within one query.
 From a performance point of view, this is much better than the first approach.

-And the main disadvantage is that we need to write additional code which executes the query.
-But it gets even worse, if the entity has multiple relations and we need to initialize different relations for different use cases.
-In this case we need to write a query for every required combination of fetch joined relations.
-This can become quite messy.
+And the main disadvantage is that you need to write additional code which executes the query.
+But it gets even worse if the entity has multiple associations and you need to initialize different associations for different use cases.
+In this case, you need to write a query for every required combination of associations you want to initialize.
+That can become quite messy.

 Using fetch joins in JPQL statements can require a huge number of queries, which will make it difficult to maintain the code base.
-So before we start to write lots of queries, we should think about the number of different fetch join combinations we might need.
+So before you start to write lots of queries, you should think about the number of different fetch join combinations you might need.
 If the number is low, then this is a good approach to limit the number of performed queries.

 3. Fetch Join in Criteria API

 OK, this approach is basically the same as the one before.
-But this time we are using the Criteria API instead of the JPQL query.
+But this time you are using the Criteria API instead of the JPQL query.

 The advantages and disadvantages are the same as for the JPQL query with a fetch join.
-The entity and the relation are retrieved with one query from the database and we need specific code for every combination of relationships.
-But we often already have lots of use cases specific query code, if we are using the Criteria API.
+Hibernate retrieves the entity and the relation with one query from the database, and you need specific code for every combination of associations.
+But you often already have lots of use cases specific query code, if you are using the Criteria API.
 So this might not be a huge issue.
-If we are already using the Criteria API to build the query, this is a good approach to reduce the amount of performed queries.
+If you are already using the Criteria API to build the query, this is a good approach to reduce the amount of performed queries.

 4. Named Entity Graph